ranaveera1994/portfolio-website/README.md

 # portfolio-website
-This is going to be my portfolio website hosted on AWS S3, made with ReactJs.
+This is going to be my portfolio website hosted on AWS S3 using Cloud Formation, made with ReactJs.